LotsOfPixelsStudios/Monstera/README.md

 ## Licence Notice 🎫

-We have released this library under the GPL-3.0 licence, we are aware of the limitations of this licence, so we want to clarify what we want to achieve with this licence:

-- we don't want you to just copy and modify the library and possibly sell it as closed source
-- We want you to create your own projects for Minecraft (using this library), which can of course also be closed source.
-This may mean that we have to change the licence to LGPL in the future.
-- We explicitly allow the creation of closed source projects with this library with the goal of creating a Minecraft addon.
+This project was initially released under the GPL 3.0 licence and was changed to appcache.
+Note we will preserve the right to change the licence again in the future but this is currently not intended to happen.

 ## Getting Started